-In FY2018, the agency achieved its goal of hiring one PWD/PWTD.
+In FY2020, the agency met its goal of hiring one PWD and/or PWTD.
 Outreach activities were crucial in achieving this goal and helping the agency reach underserved populations.
+We achieved the goal of at least 2% PWD at level GS11 and above.